 What we have done is based the "cars to have" for each class on the most attainable and desirable cars that are 3–12 years old participating in Track Events and Regional Autocross; the cars people buy when competition isn't their primary goal.
 Pro series have something called "Balance of Performance" (BOP) to help make cars equal, and you can call the SCCA Time Trials Sport classing a "Balance of Popularity."

 If you do not see your car listed, it has not been classed.
 If you would like to have your car evaluated for classing, use the "Contact Us" page to fill out a classing request form.

 Makes, types and models will be classified by the Time Trials Board (TTB) when requested, and as soon as sufficient information is available to do so.
 The TTB may reclassify a car at any time up to and including December of the calendar year following that of the initial classification.
 Initial classification includes the addition of a new listing on an exclusion list.

 We're gonna put some of the coolest cars here.
 Part of what will be cool about them is they are awesome enough to be on the exclusion list.
-For those of you with these awesome cars sitting in your driveway, too bad, so sad.

 |Corvette Z06, ZR1 2015+|